 When to Stop

-There’s no surefire way to tell how many bananas is “too many” to eat.
-The U.S. Department of Agriculture recommends that healthy adults eat about 2 cups of fruit daily, which is equivalent to two whole bananas.
-Eating more than that isn’t likely to do you any physical harm beyond adding extra calories to your diet, but it’s healthiest to enjoy bananas in moderation along with a variety of other nutritious foods.
+There's no surefire way to tell how many bananas is "too many" to eat.
+Harvard Medical School recommends that adults eat 2 servings of fruit per day.
+Examples of one serving include 1 whole banana, apple orange or pear or 1/2 cup grapes, blueberries or strawberries.
+You can also eat dried or canned fruit to meet the daily goal.
+Eating more than the recommended amount isn't likely to do you any physical harm beyond adding extra calories to your diet, but it's healthiest to enjoy bananas in moderation along with a variety of other nutritious foods.